sandpiper-framework/sandpiper/README.md

 # Sandpiper

-The Sandpiper framework provides a standard decentralized model to classify, distribute, and synchronize shared product data sets between an originating sender (the "publisher") and a derivative receiver (the "subscriber").
+The Sandpiper framework provides a standard decentralized model to classify, distribute, and synchronize shared product data sets between an originating sender (the "publisher") and a secondary receiver (the "subscriber").

 ## Getting Started